FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 A utility allowance is allowed regardless of the percentage of the utilities paid.

-When one budgetary unit pays the expense and receives a fixed monthly amount from another budgetary unit for utilities, each budgetary unit is allowed a utility allowance.
+When one budgetary unit pays the expense and receives a monthly amount from another budgetary unit for utilities, each budgetary unit is allowed a utility allowance.

 When budgetary units that incur utility expenses live in separate housing units (house, apartment, trailer, etc.) and share a meter with each other, each budgetary unit with an obligation to pay is entitled to a utility allowance.